Estimated reading time: 10 minutes

 When you invest in a mutual fund, you aren’t subject to the fate of just one company.
 With mutual funds, several different stocks are “pooled” together into one mutual fund, so your risk is much lower.

 In this example, if you invested in a mutual fund that included Caterpillar AND John Deere (DE), Home Depot (HD), and Lowe’s (LOW), the landscape would change.
-If these were all in the same mutual fund, it could be a specialized (sector) fund because they are all within a particular industry, yet also competitors.
-This diversity makes mutual funds less risky than owning individual stocks.
+If these were all in the same mutual fund, it could be a specialized (sector) fund.
+It’s because these are all within a particular industry, yet also competitors.
+This diversity is what makes mutual funds less risky than owning individual stocks.

-If you’re holding onto that individual Caterpillar stock and the Caterpillar plant burns down, your investment is gone.
+Let’s say you’re holding onto that individual Caterpillar stock and the Caterpillar plant burns down.
+Your investment is now gone.
 BUT if you bought into a specialized mutual fund with Caterpillar, John Deere, and the others, you’re much safer.
-If the Caterpillar plant burns down, your investment in that “portion” of the mutual fund went to zero, but the value of John Deere’s portion (the competitor) will most likely increase.
+If the Caterpillar plant burns down, your investment in that “portion” of the mutual fund went to zero.
+BUT the value of John Deere’s portion (the competitor) will most likely increase.

-You can see how mutual funds play together to offer a safer, less risky investment option.
+You can see how mutual funds play together to offer a safer, less risky investment option overall.

 As I was saying before, the secret to savvy investing is consistency.
 Slow and steady wins the race, and nowhere is that more true than investing.